-- A young plant.
-When this plant first sprouts in the early spring, the leaves are at their least poisonous.
+- Young plant: When this plant first sprouts in the early spring, the leaves are at their least poisonous.
 Throughout the maturation of the pokeweed, the plant's toxicity increases.

-- A fruiting plant.
-At some point, the weed will fruit.
+- Fruiting plant: At some point, the weed will fruit.
 The fruit, especially fully ripened, are considered by many to be quite toxic.

-- A mature plant.
-When it reaches maturity, pokeweed can grow to over ten feet in height.
+- Mature plant: When it reaches maturity, pokeweed can grow to over ten feet in height.
 It goes from a green to a beautiful purple color.
-Attracted by their beauty, many a child has became ill and it has even been suggested that some youths and adults with immunosuppression or lowered organ function have died from ingesting these berries.
+Attracted by their beauty, many a child has become ill and it has even been suggested that some youths and adults with immunosuppression or lowered organ function have died from ingesting these berries.
 Because they are viewed as such a potential threat, some have suggested trying to eliminate pokeweed altogether.

-- Leave and stems.
-The leaves are the least toxic part of the plant, followed by the stems.
+- Leaves and stems: The leaves are the least toxic part of the plant, followed by the stems.

-- The fruit.
-Like alluded to earlier, you definitely don't want to eat the fruit, as it too is toxic, though researchers vary on their opinion of its lethality.
+- Fruit: As alluded to earlier, you definitely don't want to eat the fruit, as it too is toxic, though researchers vary in their opinion of its lethality.
 These ripened berries begin life tiny and white, then grow to their full size and turn green, and eventually end life as an eye-catching black or purple.